Skip to content

 How do you choose the right threshold?

-Set the threshold from two inputs: your per-payout cost and what a typical engaged partner earns in a payout period.
-You want a number that makes fees negligible without making partners wait months to see any money.
+Set the threshold from two inputs: your per-payout cost, and what a typical engaged partner earns in a payout period.
+You want a number that makes fees negligible without making partners wait months to see a cent.

-- Set the threshold so that cost is a small percentage of the minimum transfer.
+2. Set the threshold so that cost is a small slice of the minimum transfer.

-- Sanity-check against typical partner earnings — most engaged partners should clear it within a payout cycle or two.
+3. Sanity-check against typical partner earnings — most engaged partners should clear it within a cycle or two.

-- Consider a lower threshold for low-fee domestic rails (e.g. RazorpayX) than for higher-fee international ones.
+4. Consider a lower threshold for low-fee domestic rails like RazorpayX than for higher-fee international ones.

-Common thresholds land between $25 and $100 depending on the rail and program size.
-Lower-fee domestic transfers can justify a lower floor; higher-fee or FX-heavy international payouts often warrant a higher one.
+Common thresholds land between $25 and $100, depending on the rail and program size.
+Low-fee domestic transfers justify a lower floor; higher-fee or FX-heavy international payouts often warrant a higher one.

 Should the threshold change as your program grows?

-Revisit the threshold as your fees, volume, and partner mix change, because a number that made sense at launch can become a friction point later.
-As you negotiate better payout rates or add cheaper rails, you can often lower the threshold and pay partners sooner — a quiet but real retention win.
+Revisit the threshold as your fees, volume, and partner mix change — a number that made sense at launch can turn into friction later.
+Negotiate better payout rates or add cheaper rails, and you can often lower the threshold and pay partners sooner.
+It's a quiet but real retention win.

-- Lower the threshold when you secure cheaper payout rails or higher volume reduces per-unit cost.
+• Lower the threshold when you land cheaper rails, or when higher volume drops your per-unit cost.

-- Watch how many partners sit just under the threshold for long periods — that's stranded goodwill.
+• Watch how many partners sit just under the threshold for long stretches — that's stranded goodwill.

-- Avoid frequent changes; when you do adjust, announce it clearly so partners aren't surprised.
+• Don't change it often; when you do, announce it clearly so partners aren't caught off guard.

 How does the threshold work with payout cadence?

-The threshold and the cadence work together: cadence sets how often you run payouts, and the threshold filters who gets paid in that run.
-A common, partner-friendly setup is a monthly payout run that pays everyone over the threshold whose commissions have cleared the refund window.
+Threshold and cadence work together: cadence sets how often you run payouts, and the threshold filters who gets paid in each run.
+A common, partner-friendly setup is a monthly run that pays everyone over the threshold whose commissions have cleared the refund window.
 State both clearly so partners can predict exactly when and how much they'll be paid — that predictability is itself a retention feature.

 A threshold protects your margins; a predictable cadence protects your relationships.
 Partners forgive a reasonable minimum far more easily than an unpredictable payout.